| Objections

 -

-Blaming the driver for high prices, by lowering
+Blaming the driver for high prices by lowering

+the tip is thoughtless.
 You were told the price when you ordered.

 If it was too high, you could have changed the order.